We hope you had a great year and have been able to handle your US tax challenges in the best way possible.

 It has been a year with many developments for all Americans living Overseas.
 The media is starting to pay attention and several politicians have been actively doing their utmost to help improve this situation.
 We’re seeing publications and developments mostly in France, Germany, The Netherlands, and Australia.

-The US taxation rules can only be changed by the US so the end of Citizen Based taxation still seems far away.
+The US taxation rules can only be changed by the US so the end of citizen based taxation still seems far away.
 Obama made a proposal to help Accidental Americans a while ago which is unfortunately off the table due to the change of administration.
-This proposal has to be resubmitted to congress.
+This proposal has to be resubmitted to Congress.
 The republican party makes a brief mention of CBT but is primarily focused on national tax reform which is a process that takes many years.
-However, there is still a lot that can be done in the areas of obtaining social security numbers, using banking services and avoiding double taxation.
+However, there is still a lot that can be done in the areas of obtaining social security numbers, using banking services, and avoiding double taxation.

 Double taxation is unfortunately still a problem for a small percentage of US persons.
 There have now been several double taxation cases that conflict with local tax laws.
-These cases will be conferred with the US per the tax agreement that have been made with each country.
+These cases will be conferred with the US per the tax agreement that has been made with each country.
 We’re monitoring this development but it’s still too early to know if it will bear any fruit.

 We will also keep on actively informing the media and politicians in 2017 to encourage further improvements.
 As always if you have any questions feel free to call or email.
 Also if you’re already filing your taxes elsewhere, we’re glad to help.